 This is one simple dessert.
 A box of white cake mix, jar of fudge sauce, whipped cream and creme de menthe, a mint liqueur, were the basic ingredients.
 Eggs, water, oil and the liqueur were added to the mix and baked up in a 9 x 13 pan.

 Topped with fudge, then minty whipped cream and voila, a dreamy dessert!
 The circa 1970’s recipe was topped with Cool Whip, but I prefer real whipped cream stabilized with a packet of Whip It.
-Dazzle the mint fans in your life with this yummy treat!
+Dazzle the mint fans in your life with this yummy cake mix cake recipe!

 More Mint Recipes You’ll Love: